AlessandroCarella/Visual-analytics/README.md

 * make the circles of the companies bigger based on the number of targets they're connected to (and a switch to switch based on the number of targets and the number of sources) (generate a new json source for that)
 * add an option to, after selecting a source, click on one of the targets and see the connections of it
 * sometimes there are mutliple links between the same 2 source and target, find a way to plot both of them

+* order the sources from the one with most targets to the one with less after that find the companies which own the biggest comanies and see how they are connected to each other;
+like if the bigger companies have the same owner